scallop-io/sui-lending-protocol/README.md

 - `README.md` description of the package, explain the usage of the package.

+## Learn More About the Project with LLM

+We recommend using [DeepWiki](https://deepwiki.com/scallop-io/sui-lending-protocol) to gain a deeper understanding of the project's architecture, core concepts, and implementation details.

 ## Use Scallop SDK to interact with the contracts

 It's recommended to use the Scallop SDK to interact with the contracts, see the official documentation: [How to use Scallop SDK](https://github.com/scallop-io/sui-scallop-sdk)

+or even generate demo code and transaction examples directly through [DeepWiki](https://deepwiki.com/scallop-io/sui-scallop-sdk)’s integrated LLM interface. or even generate demo code and transaction examples directly through [DeepWiki](https://deepwiki.com/scallop-io/sui-scallop-sdk) integrated LLM interface.

 ## Integrate with Scallop Protocol in SUI Move